Wednesday, November 28, 2007

 Which isn’t to say that Arnold wouldn’t have preferred to skip the whole thing...

 It started to rain again as we walked up Perry Street.
-Fortunately Elektra had her umbrella, and she opened it up over both of us.
+Elektra opened up her umbrella over both of us.
 I was having one "first" after another these days, and in my forty-two years this was the first time I had shared an umbrella with a woman who was not my mother.
 I took the umbrella, it seemed the gentlemanly thing to do, walking on the street side of the pavement, as I had somewhere heard the gentleman was supposed to.

-For some reason we hadn’t been talking as we walked; I can’t account for Elektra but for me it seemed redundant and meaningless to add anything to the sound of the rain drumming on the umbrella, the murmuring of the wind.
+For some reason we didn’t talk as we walked; I can’t account for Elektra but for me it felt redundant and meaningless to add anything to the sound of the rain drumming on the umbrella, the murmuring of the wind.

 A minute later she said, “Whoa, tiger.”